rajaamani/TSF-DATA-ANALYSIS-TASK/README.md

 # TSF-DATA-ANALYSIS-TASK
-It consists of the solution for the TSF DATA ANALYSIS TASK
+Predicting the percentage of a Student based on the number of Study Hours